Health Services in Sweden

 Dentists in Sweden

 DIS insurance does not reimburse fees for any dental care.
-However, if you wish to go to the dentist, we suggest reviewing the list below of dentists in Stockholm or asking the DIS Housing & Student Affairs staff.
+If you wish to go to the dentist, we suggest asking your Swedish roommate or friends for local recommendations.